Bashev/jetbrains-clickup-tracking/README.md

 # JetBrains Time Tracking for ClickUp (Server)
-Enable Time Tracking of JetBrains (PHPStorm, WebStorm) with Clickup (using Gitlab endpoints).
+Enable Time Tracking of JetBrains (PHPStorm, WebStorm) with ClickUp (using Gitlab endpoints).

-This is some kind of "workaround" to track time directly from PHP Storm to ClickUp.
-We are using native JetBrains integration with Gitlab and rewrite them for ClickUp.
+This is some kind of workaround with which you are able to track your development time directly from your IDE (PHPStorm) to ClickUp.
+Current setup is a server on which we capturing native JetBrains integration with Gitlab requests and serve ClickUp data (spaces and tasks) in Gitlab format.
+Tracking data is pushed to ClickUp with capturing data which is pushed to "fake" Gitlab server.

 ## Requirements
 - PHP >= 7.4 (not tested with PHP8.x, but code is compatible)